-5 The purpose of detecting stress factors is to take into account the internal factors whose effect in the current external conditions is so destructive (it may result in closing up the business, default, licence revocation), that even the maximum penalty ("-1") by the relevant component is insufficient (according to the expert opinion).
-6 Internal stress-factor of regulation and supervision risks includes "strong signs of the involvement of the bank in "suspicious operations".
+2 The purpose of detecting stress factors is to take into account the internal factors whose effect in the current external conditions is so destructive (it may result in closing up the business, default, licence revocation), that even the maximum penalty ("-1") by the relevant component is insufficient (according to the expert opinion).
+3 Internal stress-factor of regulation and supervision risks includes "strong signs of the involvement of the bank in "suspicious operations" and compliance with the key normative ratios.